 This article will cover everything on signs to tell if your lamb is bad and review storage tips and shelf lives of lamb.

-As most shoppers will acquire their lamb from a supermarket, the leading guide will be a ‘Use By’ or ‘Best Before’ date.
-Whilst these guides are just that, guides do give a good indicator of when the meat was processed and packaged, and the suppliers projected shelf life for the meat.
+When purchasing lamb from a supermarket, the first point of reference is usually the ‘Use By’ or ‘Best Before’ date.
+These dates indicate when the meat was processed, and packaged, and the projected shelf life according to the supplier.

 Appearance